If your home is close to the freeway, you could be putting your health in jeopardy.

 More negative health outcomes discovered

 Kids aren’t the only ones at risk.
-USC Environmental Health Centers notes that high levels of air pollution near freeways can cause high blood pressure and gestational diabetes in pregnant women.
+According to the USC Environmental Health Centers, high levels of air pollution near freeways can cause high blood pressure and gestational diabetes in pregnant women.
 It could also lead to more cognitive problems in their babies.
 In teens, another USC study showed pollution particles can affect still-developing brains and increase delinquent behavior.
 In adults, another USC study found that preventable heart disease deaths are a direct result of living near a major road.
 Living near air pollution can lead to more cardiovascular disease, including heart attacks and stroke, and premature death as a result.

 Urban living or the suburbs?